davidusb-geek/emhass/README.md

 - `solar_forecast_kwp` for the PV peak installed power in kW used for the solar.forecast API call.

+- `SOCmin` the minimum possible SOC.

+- `SOCmax` the maximum possible SOC.

 - `SOCtarget` for the desired target value of initial and final SOC.

+- `Pd_max` for the maximum battery discharge power.

+- `Pc_max` for the maximum battery charge power.

 - `publish_prefix` use this key to pass a common prefix to all published data.
 This will add a prefix to the sensor name but also to the forecasts attributes keys within the sensor.